Skip to main content

 3) Stability Metrics

-- MTTR (Mean Time to Recover): The time taken to recover from an incident due to a defect.
-It is also the time taken to fix a defect and dole it to production.
+• MTTR (Mean Time to Recover): the time taken to recover from an incident caused by a defect.
+It is also the time taken to fix a defect and return it to production.

-- Deployment Downtime: The amount of time during which the service is down during deployment.
+• Deployment Downtime: The amount of time the service is down during deployment.
 It helps you fathom the cost of deployment over service loss.

-Once you have addressed the three prime components of delivery, namely velocity, quality, and stability, then you are all set to push releases to production.
+Once you have addressed the three prime delivery components, velocity, quality, and stability, you are ready to push releases to production.

 4) Release Readiness Metrics

-- Release Cycle Time: The time duration from the start of code development to successful deployment into production.
+• Release Cycle Time: The duration from the start of code development to successful deployment into production.
 It indicates the efficiency of the software development processes.
 In addition, it helps identify automation needs and redundant processes.

-Tracking tools such as JIRA can help you quickly gather the aforementioned release-related metrics.
+Tracking tools like JIRA can help you quickly gather the aforementioned release-related metrics.

 Closing Thoughts

-DevOps adoption can be an uphill climb.
-The results often don’t reach high expectations.
-To steer clear of the challenges and do DevOps right, one must focus on the mentioned DevOps metrics.
-Measuring these metrics will help you proactively identify bottlenecks and foster a culture of kaizen.
+Adoption of DevOps can be an uphill climb, and the results often don’t meet expectations.
+One must focus on the metrics mentioned to avoid these challenges and do DevOps right.
+Measuring these metrics will help you proactively identify bottlenecks and foster a kaizen culture.

 Struggling to Achieve DevOps Success?
 Veritis Can Help!